active-interest/seo-ultimate/readme.txt

 * Known Issue: If you had previously disabled 404 Monitor in version 2.0 or earlier, it will re-enable itself when upgrading to version 2.1 or later.
 The workaround is to re-disable 404 Monitor from the Module Manager after upgrading.

 = Version 2.0 (April 29, 2010) =
-* SEO Feature: Title Rewriter can now edit the title tags of post tag archives
+* Feature: Title Rewriter can now edit the title tags of post tag archives

 = Version 1.9 (April 3, 2010) =
-* SEO Feature: Title Rewriter can now edit the title tags of category archives
+* Feature: Title Rewriter can now edit the title tags of category archives

 = Version 1.8.3 (March 30, 2010) =
 * Bugfix: Fixed bug that caused disabled attribution link to display under certain circumstances